MattiSG/jekyll-template/README.md

 The only folder that is exposed directly is `assets`, in which files that should be processed as a pass-through are to be stored.

+## Tips

+### Compress assets

+Since your files are stored in Git, and they will be exposed directly, it is a very good idea for the performance of both your public website and production workflow to compress assets _before_ they are committed to the repository.
+In particular, I strongly recommend using [ImageOptim](https://imageoptim.com/) or an equivalent service to compress images before committing them.

 ## Get started

 ### Install Ruby with `rbenv`